Neem oil benefits are many and varied. Using neem offers both health benefits and environmental benefits.

 Research is very expensive, but without that big scale research authorities like the US Food and Drug Administration or the Environmental Protection Authority are unable to give neem their ok.

-Anybody who is selling neem is not even allowed to say any of the things that I said above.
+Anybody who is selling neem is not even allowed to say any of the things that I said above, and many other things I write on this website.